 Jack Lehr Heating, Cooling & Electric has been specializing in residential and commercial HVAC and electrical services for more than 45 years.
 We are a local, family-owned business dedicated to providing exceptional service, the highest quality parts and equipment, and superior results.

 At Jack Lehr Heating, Cooling & Electric, we know that HVAC and electrical emergencies can happen when you least expect it, including outside of standard business hours.
 That’s why we offer our customers round-the-clock emergency service to repair any major HVAC or electrical issue.

 Heat pumps make up a large percentage of home comfort systems in use all across the Lehigh Valley.
 They’re strong, dependable, and one of the most efficient options on the market today.
 But, being a fairly unique system, they encounter some unique problems, too.
 Having trouble with a pump that is pushing cold air in heat mode?
 If so, the experts at Jack Lehr Heating, Cooling, and Electric can help!

-It’s an alarming problem, and depending on the cause, a common enough one.
+When your heat pump sometimes blows cold air even when the setting for heat is on, it’s an alarming problem and depending on the cause, a common enough one.
 There are two possible routes here, one of which many homeowners who are new to heat pump systems encounter.